Kitabatake Samurai Gardens 北畠氏館跡庭園

 Although the location is remote, once you get to Ise-okitsu Station on the JR Meisho Line you can take a five-minute taxi ride to reach the garden.

-Reaching Ise-okitsu Station takes about two hours from Nagoya on the Kansai Main Line and Kise Main Line.
+Reaching Ise-okitsu Station takes about three hours from Nagoya on the Kansai Main Line and Kisei Main Line.
 The journey from Kyoto or Osaka is more complex, involving a combination of Kintetsu and JR trains that takes between three and four hours.
 Renting a car is a nice option, especially because of the drive.

 A peaceful setting with a violent past